Event-AHU/OpenPAR/SNN-PAR/README.md

 ```

 ###  Teacher Checkpoint
-You can get the weights of the teacher model by training the [VTB](https://github.com/cxh0519/VTB/tree/main) separately.
+You can get the weights of the teacher model by training the [VTB](https://github.com/cxh0519/VTB/tree/main).

-:grinning: **Surprise!** We also provide a pre-trained checkpoint file based on the PETA dataset
+:arrow_right: **Surprise!** :grinning: We also provide a pre-trained checkpoint file based on the PETA dataset
 [Baidu (PETA)](https://pan.baidu.com/s/1C76-pPb9OynViPHZZRMZfg?pwd=8stv)